Szwochm/OSCP-Prep/eCCPT Networking/README.md

 **How do we know which UACME bypass to use?**

-Answer:
+Answer: Unknown...

-When using Akagi, make sure to use the entire path of the shell.
+Observation: When using Akagi, make sure to use the entire path of the shell.
 It will not work otherwise.

 **Why did using windows/x64/meterpreter/reverse_tcp fail but the regular meterpreter did not?**
 Answer: I noticed some oddities.
 1. multiple sessions using the same local ports.
 I would assume once a port is in use, it can no longer be used.
 For windows/meterpreter/reverse_tcp this didn't appear to be a problem.
 However for windows/x64 this was a problem.
 Changing Lport to 4445 instead of 4444 seemed to fix the issue.
 I'm not even sure what question to ask about this.